YouTube Creators

 The long-term growth of content creators is very important as well as their relationship with their viewers.
 However, how viewers engage with their favorite Youtubers on the platform isn’t perfect.
 Users can find connecting with their favorite YouTubers to be particularly difficult.

-How Does The Community Tab Lose Impact?
+Why Does The Community Tab Lose Impact with Viewers?

 Poor Visibility